InventiDevelopment/Elmdroid/README.md

 ### Basic synchronous example

-Let's say we want to implement simple screen with two buttons for increment/decrement actions and plain `TextView` to keep track of current "score".
+Let's say we want to implement a simple screen with two buttons for increment/decrement actions and plain `TextView` to keep track of current "score".
 You can find this example in [official elm examples][elm-simple-example]

-First we have to define state.
-That can be simply represented as an Kotlin data class.
+First we have to define a state.
+That can be simply represented as a Kotlin data class.
 There is nothing interesting about it, it just holds the current "score" for our counter:

 ```kotlin